CS546-group45-web/UInvite/README.md

 # Collaboration

-1. Make sure you checkout the dev branch.
+1. Make sure you check out the dev branch.

 2. Create a new branch off of the dev branch with a descriptive name.